COMP2150-24s1/level-design-assessment-abeeratif/README.md

 ### 2.3.
 Moving Platforms
 The player has to jump onto the moving platform and onto the next passthrough platform, which is placed at a height that ensures the player cannot simply jump onto it from otno the ground.
 This forces the player to learn how to use the moving platform.

 This is also made easy for the player by ensuring there are no obstacles such as acid, spikes or enemies in their way.

 ### 2.4.
 Passthrough Platforms & Weapon Pickup (Gun)
 Once the player has jumped onto the passthrough platform, they must jump below it in order to obtain the gun and attack the pillar in order to advance to the next encounter.
+The placement of the pillars around it ensures that the player must learn to use the passthrough platform rather than avoiding it.

-### 2.3.
+### 2.5.
 Chompers

-After recieving the gun
+After recieving the staff, there is a singular chomper to attack.
+There are no other obstacles around it, which ensures that this mechanic is simple to understand and execute.

+### 2.6.
+Weapon Pickup (Gun) & Spitters
+After the player learns to use the staff by breaking blocks and pillars with it, they earn a new weapon - the gun.
+Then, there is a spitter standing on a dirt block which is at the right height to be in range of the gun.
+Acid is placed here so the player must use the long range attack witht the gun.

+### 2.7.
+Keys
+One key is placed at the end of each section as the reward for advancing through the level.
+It provides a sense of relief and satisfaction and allows the player to go through the door at the end of the level in order to finish it.

-### 2.4.
+### 2.8.
 Health Pickups
 The health pickups are placed at the end of each section in order to ensure the player can regain enough health to proceed with the next section.
-The number of health pickups decrease at the end of the second section in order to increase the challenge of the difficulty curve.
+The number of health pickups decrease at the end of the second section in order to increase the challenge in the difficulty curve.

-### 2.5.
-Keys

-### 2.9.
-Spitters

-### 2.11.
-Weapon Pickup (Staff)

 ## 3. Spatiotemporal Design
 A section on Spatiotemporal Design, which includes your molecule diagram and annotated level maps (one for each main section of your level).
 These diagrams may be made digitally or by hand, but must not be created from screenshots of your game.
 The annotated level maps should show the structure you intend to build, included game elements, and the path the player is expected to take through the level.
 Examples of these diagrams are included in the level design lectures.